joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/types-of-errors.md

   uncaught exception.

   When an uncaught error happens, the runtime dispatches an `uncaughtError` event.
-This event is also known as a “global error handler.”
-This event is dispatched by the SWF’s UncaughtErrorEvents object, which is available through the `LoaderInfo.uncaughtErrorEvents` property.
-If no listeners are registered for the `uncaughtError` event, the runtime ignores uncaught errors and tries to continue running, as long as the error doesn’t stop the SWF.
+This event is also known as a "global error handler."
+This event is dispatched by the SWF's UncaughtErrorEvents object, which is available through the `LoaderInfo.uncaughtErrorEvents` property.
+If no listeners are registered for the `uncaughtError` event, the runtime ignores uncaught errors and tries to continue running, as long as the error doesn't stop the SWF.

   In addition to dispatching the `uncaughtError` event, debugger versions of the Flash runtime respond to uncaught errors by terminating the current script.